ever-been/everDoc/src/book/markdown/services.md

 ### Host Runtime {#devel.services.hostruntime}
 The Host Runtime is the service responsible for managing running tasks.
 It also functions as a gateway between its tasks and the rest of the framework.

-This service was completely rewritten since the code quality was poor.
+The service was completely rewritten since the code quality was poor.
 The rewrite enabled the EverBEEN team to do necessary refactoring as well as to introduce libraries, such as [Apache Commons Exec](#devel.techno.exec) producing more modular and maintainable code.

-Even though this service was completely rewritten, its purpose and basic functions remain similar to previous BEEN versions.
+Even though the service was completely rewritten, its purpose and basic functions remain similar to previous BEEN versions.

 A Host Runtime can run on any type of [EverBEEN node](#user.concepts.nodes).
 It makes sense to run it on a *NATIVE* node in order to avoid costs associated with running a *DATA* node.
 Typically, deployment will have a few DATA nodes and as many NATIVE nodes with Host Runtime instances as needed.